 Code Provision and Elements

 42 U.S.C. § 408 makes it a crime to engage in a host of deceptive behaviors related to Social Security benefits.
 The statute itself is extensive, prohibiting false statements or misrepresentations related to numerous aspects of the Social Security Administration’s functions.
-As the United States Attorney’s Office’s Criminal Resource Manual, available online, explains, “most violations . . . involve false statements about or concealment of work activity affecting initial or continuing eligibility for disability benefits, changes in marital status, and misuse of benefits by representative payees . . .”
+As the United States Attorney’s Office’s Criminal Resource Manual, available online, explains that violations normally involve false statements or concealment their work that impacts eligibility for disability benefits or a changed marital status and misuse of benefits.

-In general, violations of 42 U.S.C. § 408 are punishable by 5 years of imprisonment, a fine, or both.
+In general, violations of 42 U.S.C. § 408 are punishable by 5 years in prison, a fine, or both.
 However, if the person committing the fraud received a fee for submitting the false statements at issue (i.e. a claimant representative, doctor, or other individual knowingly assisting others in perpetrating Social Security Fraud), then the violation is punishable by 10 years of imprisonment, a fine, or both.

 All federal fraud cases are complex and fact-specific.
-If you, or someone you know, is being investigated or charged with Social Security Fraud under 42 U.S.C. § 408, call our experienced Los Angeles federal defense attorneys today for a free consultation.
+If you, or someone you know, is being investigated or charged with Social Security Fraud under 42 U.S.C. § 408, call our experienced federal criminal defense lawyers for a consultation.